Ocean Wise 2024 Annual Report Study

 *this is best described as an impact or sustainability report, but Ocean Wise uses "annual reports."

-Throughout my design process, I stuck to the foundations of the project.
-I stayed faithful to their official Brand Guidelines, and to the tone of the theme “Sailing with the Tides We’ve Turned:” from my file setup in Adobe InDesign, to my choices in imagery, down to the specifics in typography & logo usage.
+Throughout my design process, I stuck to their official Brand Guidelines and the theme; from my file setup in Adobe InDesign, to my choices in imagery, down to the specifics in typography & logo usage.

-In areas of design not specified by the Brand Guideline, I searched for previous publications, such as other annual reports and research reports, as reference for the designs previously approved by the organization.
+In areas of design not specified by the Brand Guideline, I searched for previous publications, such as other annual reports and previous publications.
 If I couldn’t find any reference, I allowed some creative freedom in certain details for legibility, making sure to adhere to any rules put down by the guidelines

 Designing the Graph